-I have over three years of professional experience working with eLearning development, user experience design, and graphic design for freelance, part-time, and volunteer work.
+I have over four years of professional experience working with eLearning development, user experience design, and graphic design for freelance, part-time, and volunteer work.

 In my spare time, I volunteer with Code for Durham, learn more about building courses, read, hike, and play action RPGs.
 I want all of my work to make education as engaging and accessible as video games and blogs.
 This is part of why I am a huge fan of hands-on learning and microlearning.